 To load a module, use the following command:

-load module <module_name>
+module load <module_name>

 For more information on loading modules to access software, view the page on the basic usage of environment modules.

 It is possible to run programs that use a graphical user interface (GUI) on the system.
-However, doing so requires installation of and configuration of additional software on the client computer.
+However, doing so requires an installation of and configuration of additional software on the client computer.

 Please see the GUI Programs page for information on running graphical user interface applications at UFRC.

-Scheduling jobs using SLURM
+Scheduling computational jobs

 UFRC uses the Simple Linux Utility for Resource Management, or SLURM, to allocate resources and schedule jobs.
 Users can create SLURM job scripts to submit jobs to the system.
-These scripts can, and should, be modified in order to control several aspects of your job, like resource allocation, email notifications, or output destination.
+These scripts can, and should, be modified in order to control several aspects of your job, like resource allocation, email notifications, or an output destination.